bandprotocol/bandchain-docs-archived/docs/integration-tools/falcon/introduction.md

 #### Functions

-The two key functions of the Bridge contract are updateValidatorPowers and relayAndVerify.
+The key function of the Bridge contract is relayAndVerify.

-The updateValidatorPowers function can only be called by the owner of the Bridge contract.
-The function is used for updating the Bridge contract's validator set in order for the contract's state to be consistent with the actual validator set on the BandChain.

 The relayAndVerify function is a public function for anyone who wants to relay request data from the BandChain into the Bridge contract.
 As a result, the relayed and verified data can be used safely by those who wish to consume data from Band oracle.